 Writing as Spiritual Practice

-Myrna Adams West facilitates “Writing as Spiritual Practice” first Sundays at 9:15 am.
-Due to the current remodeling of the Administration Wing, the usual meeting space is not available until further notice.
-Myrna will post and send a notice of the location for the October meeting.
+Myrna Adams West facilitates “Writing as Spiritual Practice” first Sundays at 9:15 am in the Sofa/Couch Room in the Founders Wing behind the sanctuary.
 This group offers an opportunity to explore spiritual expression through various genres.

 Rev. Alison said in her sermon “Going Beyond, Going Within,” and I’m paraphrasing here, spiritual practice takes one outside of self or within self.
 It transcends the everyday attempts to put into words that which cannot be named or spoken.
 It is communication–pick one or more or make up your own word–with God or self or nature or the universe.
 When we engage in spiritual practice, we go beyond self-interest and give self away.